Car-free adventures aroundAylesburyBuckinghamshire

 2. Waddesdon Manor

 In rooms draped with red silk or lined with gilded panelling is a world-ranking collection of Sèvres porcelain, ornate French furniture, and paintings by Gainsborough, Reynolds, Watteau, Boucher, and Cuyp.
 Outside, the landscaped grounds of Waddesdon Manor are colourful in every season from the gold of the Daffodil Valley in spring to the copper-leaved chestnuts in autumn.
-Two people can visit for the price of one if you travel by train and show your ticket with this voucher.
+And look out for the Winter Light Trail to brighten the gloomier times of year.

-- If you catch the train that leaves London Marylebone at 9.57am (and Aylesbury at 10.54am), you can connect with the luxurious free shuttle bus, which takes you, via the Welcome Pavillion, all the way to the North Fountain.
-Stroll towards the mansion’s entrance or take a turn through the rolling park, past the elegant rose garden and the exotically leafy aviary full of red-crested, yellow-green touracos and blue-crowned laughing thrushes.
+- Stroll towards the mansion’s entrance or take a turn through the rolling park, past the elegant rose garden and the exotically leafy aviary full of red-crested, yellow-green touracos and blue-crowned laughing thrushes.

 - Baron Ferdinand de Rothschild, art collector, banker and MP, built Waddesdon, in the style of a French Loire chateau.
 The house was finished in 1889, but lots of the paintings and furniture inside it are much older.
 Don’t miss the amazing wood panelling from 17th-century Paris or the Renaissance-style Smoking Room with its collection of Tudor portraits.

-- On the way back, the shuttle bus to the station leaves from the Welcome Pavilion at 4.15pm (or half an hour later at weekends).
-The shuttle runs from late March to October; at other times of year, you can still get there by bus from Aylesbury, Monday to Saturday.
+- There may be a summer shuttle bus, or at other times of year, you can still get there by bus from Aylesbury, Monday to Saturday.

 3. Roald Dahl country